We all have bad parenting habits we need to break. See if you can relate to these habits that are easy to fall into—and

 Let’s just say I had a tendency of freaking out over every little thing.

 I reacted when I saw my eldest plop down on his brother’s legs, as if it was the worst thing he could’ve done based on my reaction.
-Had I kept my mouth shut, he wouldn’t have been in tears and assumed he had just committed the worst thing ever.
+Had I kept my mouth shut, he wouldn’t have been in tears and assumed he had committed the most horrible thing ever.

 Reacting, after all, is a dis-empowering way to view your circumstances.
 We’re letting what happens around us determine how we’ll feel, instead of being more purposeful and mindful of what’s happening.
 It’s easy to let the negatives outshine the choices we have.

-It’s hard to control reactions, of course, so it’s a constant work in progress for me.
-Yes, I might still shoot out of my chair and run for a rag when my kids spill a cup of water, but hopefully I’ll do so quietly and without comment.
+It can be hard to manage our reactions and perspectives, of course, so it’s a constant work in progress for me.
+Yes, I might still shoot out of my chair and run for a rag when my kids spill a cup of water, but hopefully I’ll do so without yelling and making a big deal.

 4. Making requests instead of statements

-Do you find yourself asking requests, like “We’re going to the grocery, okay?” or “Want to take a bath now?”
+Do you find yourself asking requests, like “We’re going to the grocery, okay?” or “Want to do your homework now?”
 Complete with the rising inflection at the end of the sentence, of course.

 The thing is, we need to be careful about the questions we ask our kids because sometimes, they’re not questions at all.
-Going to the grocery and taking a bath can be non-negotiable situations that they actually don’t have an option about.
+Going to the grocery and doing homework can be non-negotiable situations that they actually don’t have an option about.

 I suppose these “question type” comments is really us saying, “We’re going to the grocery.
 Do you understand?”
 But phrasing the necessary as a question invites their opinions when they don’t count.
 You can see why they tend to throw a temper tantrum in these cases.